Vikaash02/AIROSTConnect-FinalYear/README.md

 ## **Conclusion**

 This script provides a **command-line tool** for generating program recommendations based on user-selected categories.
 It uses **TF-IDF** and **cosine similarity** to find programs that match the user’s preferences.
 The script is highly configurable via command-line arguments, making it suitable for a variety of use cases where user preferences need to be matched with available program data.

-Let me know if you need further modifications or additional features!